pnp/blog/content/office-add-ins-community-call/2023-02-08/index.md

 ---
 title: "Office Add-ins developer platform community call – February 8th, 2023"
-summary: "Topics include: Create a spreadsheet from your website by David Chestnut, Upcoming Preview Word APIs by Yun Wang, and Add-in Support for new Outlook by Nikita Mitta and Juan Balmori.
+summary: "Topics include: Create a spreadsheet from your website by David Chesnut, Upcoming Preview Word APIs by Yun Wang, and Add-in Support for new Outlook by Nikita Mitta and Juan Balmori.
 The call was hosted by Preethika Kiruveedula.
 Recorded on February 8, 2023."
 date: 2023-02-08T08:01:00-05:00
 author: "Preethika Kiruveedula"
 githubname: preethikakiru